 The selling security holders and any underwriters, broker-dealers or agents that participate in the sale or distribution of the shares of common stock may be deemed "underwriters" within the meaning of Section 2(11) of the Securities Act.
 Any discounts, commissions, concessions or profit they earn on any resale of the shares may be underwriting discounts and commissions under the Securities Act.
-Selling security holders who are "underwriters" within the meaning of Section 2(11) of the Securities Act will be subject to the prospectus delivery requirements of the Securities Act.
+Selling security holders who are "underwriters" within the meaning of Section 2(11) of the Securities Act.
+Selling security holders who are "underwriters" within the meaning of Section 2(11) of the Securities Act.
+Selling security holders who are "underwriters" within the meaning of Section 2(11) of the Securities Act.